-- (a) Integrity to be straightforward and honest in all professional and business relationships. - (b) Objectivity not to compromise professional or business judgments because of bias, conflict of interest or undue influence of others. - (c) Professional Competence and Due Care to: - (i) attain and maintain professional knowledge and skill at the level required to ensure that a client or employing organisation receives competent professional service, based on current technical and professional standards and relevant legislation; and - (ii) act diligently and in accordance with applicable technical and professional standards. - (d) Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships. - (e) Professional Behaviour to comply with relevant laws and regulations and avoid any conduct that the professional accountant knows or should know might discredit the profession.
+- (a) Integrity to be straightforward and honest in all professional and business relationships. - (b) Objectivity to exercise professional or business judgment without being compromised by: - (i) Bias: - (ii) Conflict of interest; or - (iii) Undue influence of, or undue reliance on, individuals, organizations, technology or other factors. - (c) Professional Competence and due care to: - (i) Attain and maintain professional knowledge and skill at the level required to ensure that a client or employing organization receives competent professional service, based on current technical and professional standards and relevant legislation; and - (ii) Act diligently and in accordance with applicable technical and professional standards. - (d) Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships. - (e) Professional Behaviour to: - (i) Comply with relevant laws and regulations; - (ii) Behave in a manner consistent with the profession's responsibility to act in the public interest in all professional activities and business relationships; and - (iii) Avoid any conduct that the professional accountant knows or should know might discredit the profession.

-Inducements, including gifts and hospitality
+Inducements, and hospitality

-Under section 250 of Chapter A of the COE, an inducement is an object, situation, or action that is used as a means to influence another individual's behaviour, but not necessarily with the intent to improperly influence that individual's behaviour.
+Under section 250 of Chapter A of the COE, an inducement is an object, situation, or action that is used as a means to influence another individual's behaviour, but not necessarily with the intent including gifts to improperly influence that individual's behaviour.
 An inducement can take many different forms, for example, gift, hospitality, entertainment, appeals to friendship and loyalty, etc.